 The Summary Chart

-In the meantime, join BTR’s Community for great tech discussions, and also feel free to comment on this Performance Analysis in the comments section below.
-Monday, July 18, is the last day to enter our contest to win a AAA PC game of your choice (under $60).
+Stay tuned, we are benching a brand new card and the results so far have surprised us.
+In the meantime, join BTR’s Community for great tech discussions and also feel free to comment on this Performance Analysis in the comments section below.